 For some countries, the reference figures for the previous period may differ slightly from the last Scoreboard, due to subsequent updates that they provided.

 Trade in goods and services

 Lithuania shows an above EU average level of trade integration in the Single Market for goods.
 Trade integration for services is only slightly above EU average.
-In 2015, both indicators increased, trade integration for services at the highest rate in the EU.
+In 2016, trade integration for goods decreased whereas trade integration for services increase at the second highest rate in the EU.